WilliamsStudentsOnline/wso-frontend-training/Personal Website React/README.md

 Recreate your personal website with Gatsby (gatsbyjs.org/)!
 Gatsby offers Search Engine Optimization, routing, and image optimization, which can improve the performance of your website.

+## Past Submissions:
+Found below are submissions from students who have previously completed this project, and consented to sharing their repository here.
+Note that they might have completed the project with different requirements, but nonetheless are good resources to see how other people might have tackled this project.

+1. Kaizen Conroy's Personal Website - [Code](https://github.com/kaizen3031593/kaizen3031593.github.io/tree/source) [Website](https://kaizen3031593.github.io/)